 When spring fever hits you, it represents a great time to start planning your landscaping for the upcoming season.
 One of the things that people enjoy most about spring is the plants coming back into a growth pattern.
 Property owners especially love flowers as they provide both beauty and for many of them, a pleasant smell to help you welcome back spring.
 In addition to the smaller plants that you ready for the warmer ground, consider putting flowering trees in your yard.
-These trees are beautiful to behold in the spring and many of them also bear fruit, if you show any interest in harvesting some of nature’s bounty.
+These trees are beautiful to behold in the spring if you show any interest in harvesting some of nature’s bounty.
 Take a look at some options for flowering trees in NJ to celebrate the spring season.

-flowering trees NJFlowering/Fruit Trees to Plant This Spring
+Flowering Trees to Plant This Spring

 Take your yard to new levels this year with some fantastic trees for your yard that add beauty and value to your property.